tothanhdat2006/GSoC_2025/Task2/README.md

 # Dicussion
-Using KNN with the metrics, we got a visually good results.
 ![Cosine Distance results seed 34](experiment/images/query_results_cosine_distance_seed35.png)
 ![Cosine Similarity results seed 35](experiment/images/query_results_cosine_similarity_seed36.png) Overall Cosine Similarity (and Cosine Distance) results in better image similarity.
 This may be due to the properties of the metric, which focuses on the orientation or direction of the two computed vector.
 Therefore, Cosine Distance can compare the patterns of the two images better.
 In the other hand, querying using SSIM score sometimes returns not visually similar such as [SSIM results seed 36](experiment/images/query_results_ssim_seed36.png)